The Jujutsu Kaisen Season 2 release date is confirmed for July 6, 2023, the Summer 2023 anime season.

 Akutami says he has already planned out the Jujutsu Kaisen manga’s ending.
 He’s already mapped out the major plot points of the story, although he admits that the “path between the two remains fairly free.”

-On February 27, 2021, Akutami said in an interview that he intends on finishing the manga in less than 2 years.
+On February 27, 2021, Akutami said in an interview that he intends on finishing the manga in less than 2 years, which means 2023.
 He’s already more than halfway done with the manga series as planned.
 He’s already chosen how the overall ending will be handled, and decided on the endings for Itadori and Fushiguro, but not the villain Sukuna.

 (For more details, please see the news story about the Gege Akutami interview.)